Elyass404/composer-dotenv-livecoding/README.md

     1- Create a .gitignore file check the photo "create gitignore file" in the "git ignore" folder in this repository.

-    2-add the files and foleders you don't want to push, check the image **add files to git ignore** in the "git ignore folder" in this repository.
+    2-add the files and foleders you don't want to push, check the image "add files to git ignore" in the "git ignore folder" in this repository.

     3- DONE.